foxBMS/foxbms-2/docs/tools/static-analysis/axivion.rst

 -----

 - Install OpenJDK and make it available in PATH.
-- Install Python3.8 from https://www.python.org/downloads/windows/.
+- Install Python 3.8 from https://www.python.org/downloads/windows/.
 Use the
   user installer and make sure to install the Python launcher.
 Leave all other options as they are selected.
-- Install Axivion Bauhaus Suite from the zip-file in a versioned directory e.g., ``C:\Bauhaus\x.y.z`` and add ``C:\Bauhaus\x.y.z\bin`` to the user PATH environment variable.
+- Extract Axivion Bauhaus Suite from the zip-file and copy it in a versioned directory e.g., ``C:\Bauhaus\x.y.z`` and add ``C:\Bauhaus\x.y.z\bin`` to the user PATH environment variable.
-- Copy the license file into ``%USERPROFILE%\.bauhaus``.
+- Copy the license file into ``%USERPROFILE%\.bauhaus\``.
-- Copy the certificate of the dashboard server to ``%USERPROFILE%\.bauhaus\auto.cert``.
+- Name the certificate of the dashboard server ``auto.cert`` and copy it into the folder ``%USERPROFILE%\.bauhaus\``.
 - **Optional:** If there is an Axivion Dashboard server running: Set the user environment variable ``AXIVION_PASSWORD=xyz`` to the user token obtained from the dashboard.

-To verify that the install can successfully build run the following commands in a terminal inside the project root (please make sure that the terminal is freshly spawned so that it inherits the new environment variables):
+To verify the installation and create an initialization of the local database, the following command has to be run once inside a terminal (please make sure that the terminal is freshly spawned so that it inherits the previously set environment variables):

 .. code-block:: console

-   C:\Users\vulpes\Documents\foxbms-2>waf build_axivion clean_axivion
+    C:\Users\vulpes\Documents\foxbms-2>tests\axivion\start_local_analysis.bat

 Local Builds And Results
 ------------------------

-- Run the analysis step
+- Run the following command to start a local dashserver and **do not** close the terminal afterwards (follow the instructions printed on the terminal to see the results):

   .. code-block:: console

+     C:\Users\vulpes\Documents\foxbms-2>tests\axivion\start_local_dashserver.bat

+- Run the following command to update the analysis result (the local dashboard will not be available during the execution of the local analysis):

+  .. code-block:: console

     C:\Users\vulpes\Documents\foxbms-2>tests\axivion\start_local_analysis.bat

-- Run the following command in to start a local dashserver and **do not** close the terminal afterwards:

-  .. code-block:: console

-    dashserver start --local --noauth --install_file=%USERPROFILE%\.bauhaus\localbuild\projects\foxbms-2.db

-- Follow the instructions printed on the terminal to see the results.

 VS Code Setup
 -------------